10 Helpful Products Improve Bathroom Safety for Seniors

 2) $12-35 Moen bathroom grab bar, varying lengths

 Wall-mounted grab bars provide secure support to prevent slips and falls.
-Mount them next to the toilet and/or in the bath and shower.
+They can be mounted next to the toilet or in the bath and shower.

 grip tape helps seniors get a better grip on bathroom surfaces and reduces fall risk